RollingRabz/Data-Engineer-Zoomcamp_2024_ws/Module_4/README.md

-# Module_4: Analytics Engineering
+# Module 4: Analytics Engineering
 Goal: Transforming the data loaded in DWH into Analytical Views

 ### Prerequisites
-By this stage of the course you should have already:

-- A running warehouse (BigQuery or postgres)
+- A running warehouse (BigQuery will be use in this module)
-- A set of running pipelines ingesting the project dataset (week 3 completed)
+- A set of running pipelines ingesting the project dataset (module 3 completed)
 - The following datasets ingested from the course [Datasets list](https://github.com/DataTalksClub/nyc-tlc-data/):
   * Yellow taxi data - Years 2019 and 2020
   * Green taxi data - Years 2019 and 2020